New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Spend By Vendor

-Legal Leadership, In-House Lawyers, FP&A
+Primary audience: Legal Leadership, In-House Lawyers, FP&A

-Quarterly
+Suggested frequency: Quarterly

 Ideally, this report should spotlight the three to five vendors receiving the largest proportions of your budget.
 Cost is not the only measure of their value, of course, but it will certainly influence your overall perception of the relationship.

-If you find yourself dissatisfied with the correlation between cost and those performance factors, that will be a vital piece of feedback to consider when resourcing future matters and evaluating panel members.
+Are the vendors at the top of this report also the ones who understand your objectives best, deliver the highest quality advice, respond fastest to inquiries, and provide the most accurate estimates?
+If you find yourself dissatisfied with the correlation between cost and those performance factors, that’s vital feedback to consider when resourcing future matters and evaluating panel members.

 Blended Rates

-Legal Leadership, In-House Lawyers, FP&A
+Primary audience: Legal Leadership, In-House Lawyers, FP&A

-On-demand
+Suggested frequency: On-demand

 Timekeeper Breakdown

-Legal Leadership, In-House Lawyers, Accounting, FP&A
+Primary audience: Legal Leadership, In-House Lawyers, Accounting, FP&A

-On-demand
+Suggested frequency: On-demand

-This analysis breaks down the phase or matter subtotal into the individual contributions of the employees assigned by the vendor.
-The most insightful way to view this data is through a roles-based perspective: What percentage of the work was performed by partners, associates, and paralegals, respectively?
+The most insightful way to view this data is through a roles-based perspective: what percentage of the work was performed by partners, associates, and paralegals respectively?
+This more granular view gives you the context to identify and suggest more cost-efficient resourcing habits.

 Budget Compliance Rate

-Legal Leadership, In-House Lawyers, Accounting, FP&A
+Primary audience: Legal Leadership, In-House Lawyers, Accounting, FP&A

-Monthly
+Suggested frequency: Monthly

 Budgets bring value to the financial planning process by setting predictable upper limits.
 This report reveals how consistently vendor billing conforms to your initial cost expectations.

-Whether the vendor believes your cost expectations are unrealistically low, or you believe their resourcing habits are less than efficient, any disconnect needs to be resolved quickly to get budget compliance trending in the correct direction.
+100% compliance may not be realistic to maintain indefinitely.
+But a consistently low score should prompt an urgent conversation.
+Whether the vendor believes your cost expectations are too low, or you believe their resourcing habits are inefficient, any disconnect needs to be resolved quickly.

 Matter Comparison Report

-Legal Leadership, Legal Operations, In-House Lawyers
+Primary audience: Legal Leadership, Legal Operations, In-House Lawyers

-On-demand
+Suggested frequency: On-demand

-The prior reports listed in this section are primarily reactive.
+The prior reports in this section are primarily reactive.
 They clarify how your vendor relationships are trending and offer clues on how to improve cost-efficiency going forward.
 But what if you’re still at the very start of a legal matter and need to decide who to instruct?

-Matter comparison reports enable you to proactively analyze projects of a certain type and form your future strategy with the benefit of hindsight.
+Matter comparison reports let you proactively analyze projects of a certain type and form your future strategy with the benefit of hindsight.
+How long do such matters typically run?
+What is the range of blended rates among qualified vendors?
+Do you have enough volume to justify an alternative fee arrangement (AFA)?

 Closing Thoughts